Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 - validation of parameters, as counter measure
 - PSS padding in signing methods, see Detailed rationale 4
 - Usage of PKCE, see Detailed rationale 7
+## 9 Embedding certificates

+The party offering the JWT token has a choice to either include an embedded certificate chain (<code>x5c</code>) or include a url that points to the certificate chain (<code>x5u</code>).
+Parties receiving and validating JWT tokens may need to be able to support both <code>x5c</code> and <code>x5u</code>.
+The choice between <code>x5c</code> and <code>x5u</code> entails a trade-off.
+Including the certificate chain in JWT tokens makes for longer tokens (around 1kB for tokens with url, versus around 5kB for tokens with a single embedded certificate).
+Also, having the certificates accessible over URLs creates the possibility of establishing the necessary PKI infrastructure for encrypted message exchange.
+However, certificates accessible by url introduce (possibly undesired) run-time dependence on an on-line resource.
+Also, detecting and supporting both options makes for more complex token validation logic.